cpsughrue/compiler/README.md

 - Negative exponents evauate to 0 (related to the lack of floating point support)
     - `4 ^ -3 = 0`
 - Limited error detection
-    - if there are multiple invalid tokens or multiple syntax errors the compiler will only identify the first one, print the error to the consol, and exit
+    - If there are multiple invalid tokens or multiple syntax errors the compiler will only identify the first one, print the error to the consol, and exit

 ## Example Valid Math Expressions
 - `3 + -2`